100 Yen (Dollar) Store in Japan — Affordable Souvenirs and Must-Buys

 Seria

 Seria is probably one of the most popular among all the different dollar stores in Japan.
 Their products are generally higher quality than other 100 yen stores and they have lots of character goods.
 And fun fact, the name Seria comes from the word “serious” in Italian!
-And when looking at their products, they definitely mean business.
+And considering the amazing selection of products they offer, Seria definitely means business.

 This is my personal favorite among all the different 100 yen stores in Japan.